Epomis

-Epomis is a genus of ground beetles (Carabidae).
-The larvae of this genus are notable for being obligate role-reversal predators.
+Epomis is a subgenus of ground beetle genus Chlaenius.
+The larvae of this subgenus are notable for being obligate role-reversal predators.
 Amphibians such as frogs are normally predators of beetles; however, Epomis larvae feed exclusively on amphibians.

 Description

 Epomis beetles are often metallic blue- or green-colored, with a striking yellow-orange rim on the elytra and mostly yellow-colored legs and antennae.
 They are 15–26 mm in length.
-They can be distinguished from the closely related genus Chlaenius by the short (less than three times as long as wide) and triangular labial palps.
+Members of the Epomis subgenus can be distinguished from other species of Chlaenius by the short (less than three times as long as wide) and triangular labial palps.

 The larvae reach a body length up to 20 mm, they are white or yellow colored, with black and orange markings.
 Like many ground beetle larvae, they are elongated with two extensions (urogomphi) at the rear end.
 They have characteristic double-hooked mandibles.
 Larvae of the two European species can be distinguished by their color patterns.